nuuuwan/news_lk3_data/README.md

 The new law will also provide a framework for to license and regulate cable landing stations.

-The law is modernized and has also taken into consideration suggestions by Rohan Samarajiva, a former telecom regulator, he said.
-(Colombo/July10/2024)
+The law is modernized and has also taken into consideration suggestions by Rohan Samarajiva, a former telecom regulator, Minister Herath said.

 ◼️